- What is the Backyard Bounty Co-op (BBC)?

 How do I join?
 What does Backyard Bounty Co-op ask of its members?

 Backyard Bounty is intended to support each member’s efforts, but it is also intended as a collective endeavor (not simply a service) and a venue for bringing growers together.
-Our membership requirements are designed to help this endeavor succeed and to maximize the benefits for everyone.
-While we continue to revise and refine our membership requirements during this first year of operation, we currently ask that members:
+Our membership requirements are designed to help this endeavor succeed and to maximize the benefits for everyone .We continue to revise and refine our membership requirements during our years of operation, we currently ask that members:

 • Be responsible for harvesting, washing, storing, packing, and transporting their produce according to the mutually agreed upon Backyard Bounty guidelines.
 We provide many packaging materials as well as resources for first-time marketers unsure how to prepare produce for a booth.
 Members also pool resources around transportation as necessary.